bthornton191/adams_advanced_contact_plotting_plugin/README.md

 Once the plugin is loaded you can the steps below to generate the plot.

-1. Navigate to *Tools>Plot Contact K and C Components*.
+1. Navigate to *Tools>Plot Contact K and C Components*
-2. Select the contact for which you want to plot the stiffness and damping components.
+2. Select the contact for which you want to plot the stiffness and damping components
 3. Select the analysis
-4. Select a name for the new plot that will be created.
+4. Select a name for the new plot that will be created
-5. Click OK
+5. Click *OK*

 ## Modifying